Busiu/ProblemSolving/README.md

 # ProblemSolving

-This repository contains scripts that solve problems on sites like Hackerrank.
+This repository contains scripts solve that kind of problems which one can find on sites like Hackerrank.